Collection: Enduro Mountain Bikes

 The material of your frame dictates weight, stiffness and ride feel.
 Here is how they compare for enduro bikes:

 • Carbon Fiber: Lighter and stiffer.
-Easier to maneuver in the air and accelerate out of corners.
+Easier to manoeuvre in the air and accelerate out of corners.
 Premium price.
 Found on Yeti SB160 T-series, Santa Cruz CC and Ibis Ripmo models.

 • Aluminum: Heavier but incredibly durable and more affordable.
 Slightly more compliant ride feel.
 Found on Norco Sight, Kona Process, Marin Alpine Trail and Yeti C-series models.